greninger-lab/vadr-models-hmpv/README.md

 The VADR model library for HMPV annotation includes 9 HMPV models representing 6 different
 subgroups: A1, A2a, A2b1, A2b2, B1 and B2.
-The A2b2 subgroup contains an additional 2 models representing two attachment glycoprotein alternate forms, A2b2nt111 and A2b2nt180, containing large inserts.
+The A2b2 subgroup contains an additional 2 models representing two attachment glycoprotein alternate forms, A2b2nt111 and A2b2nt180, which contain large inserts.
 There is also an additional model provided in the B1 subgroup.
 ---